puppetlabs-toy-chest/razor-server/doc/api.md

 Of course, if that node boots again at some point, it will be automatically recreated.

-### Unbind node
+### Reinstall node

-Unbinding a node removes its association with a policy; once unbound, the node will boot back into the Microkernel and go through discovery, tag matching and possibly be bound to another policy.
+This command removes a node's association with any policy and clears its `installed` flag; once the node reboots, it will boot back into the Microkernel and go through discovery, tag matching and possibly be bound to another policy.
+This command does not change its metadata or facts.
 Specify which node to unbind by sending the node's name in the body of the request

     {
       'name': 'node17'